ztachip/ztachip/Documentation/QuantizeProcedure.md

-# Procedue to quantize LLM model
+# Procedure to quantize LLM model

 ztachip requires LLM model in GGUF format to be quantized in format unique to ztachip.